HANDBOOKSOverview 概 述 概 要 개 요 Resumen Requirements Handbook Measurements Handbook Buy Handbooks

 TL 9000 Measurements Handbook Outline

 This handbook is comprehensive guide to measurements processing, usage, responsibilities and requirements.
-This handbook contains nine sections, two appendices, a glossary, bibliography, three charts and 60 tables.
+This handbook contains nine sections, two appendices, a glossary, bibliography, five figures and 56 tables.

-- Foreword – A note from the TIA-BPC (formerly QuEST Forum) Executive Board.
+- Foreword – A note from the TIA QuEST Forum Executive Board.

-- Preface – Explanation of TIA-BPC's goal in creating and using TL 9000.
+- Preface – Explanation of TIA QuEST Forum's goal in creating and using TL 9000.

-- Acknowledgements – A list of the companies and people who participated in the development of Release 5.0 of the Measurements Handbook.
+- Acknowledgements – A list of the companies and people who participated in the development of Release 5.0 of the Measurements Handbook and the subsequent point releases.

 - Table of Contents